 • 2018 - 50 Great Affordable Eco-Friendly Colleges - Best Choice Schools lists colleges considered leaders in sustainability that have an estimated net cost of under $25,000 per year (less than the expected average cost for a year in college).
 Included colleges are ordered from most expensive to least expensive.
 Ball State was listed in the 30th position.

-• Ball State is one of only 24 schools out of 629 to make the 2018 Princeton Review Green College Honor Roll.
+• Ball State was one of only 24 schools out of 629 to make the 2018 Princeton Review Green College Honor Roll.

-• New Ball State arboretum earns national accreditation from global network ArbNet.
+• Ball State arboretum earned national accreditation from global network ArbNet.

-• View a trailer for the student-produced documentary "The Greening of Middletown."
+• Student-produced documentary called "The Greening of Middletown."

 • Ball State University made The Princeton Review's new "Top 50 Green Colleges" ranking list in the organization's publication, "The Princeton Review's Guide to 353 Green Colleges: 2015 Edition".

-• Ball State University will tackle energy conservation and "Embrace the Dark Side" by competing in the 2015 Ball State Energy Challenge.
-For three weeks, students, faculty and staff in residence halls and academic buildings will participate in the challenge by taking steps to reduce Ball State's carbon footprint by turning off lights, unplugging appliances and attending fun events such as Dinner in the Dark.
-For more details about these events and the competition, visit www.bsubeat.com
+• Ball State University tackled energy conservation and "Embrace the Dark Side" in the 2015 Ball State Energy Challenge.
+For three weeks, students, faculty and staff in residence halls and academic buildings took steps to reduce Ball State's carbon footprint by turning off lights, unplugging appliances and attending fun events such as Dinner in the Dark.

-• Ball State President Emerita Jo Ann M. Gora is a founding signatory of Second Nature's "Alliance for Resilient Campuses" program.
+• Ball State President Emerita Jo Ann M. Gora was a founding signatory of Second Nature's "Alliance for Resilient Campuses" program.

 • President Emerita Jo Ann M. Gora received the U.S. Green Building Council (USGBC) Center for Green Schools 2013 President's Award.
 Watch President Emerita Gora's acceptance speech.